microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 ## High-Level Interfaces

 The Microsoft Performance Toolkit SDK was built to empower users to analyze arbitrary data source (such as `.etl` files, `.ctf` files, SQL server logs, etc).
-Users can develop *SDK plugins* that contain logic for processing data sources into tables, which are sent to the *SDK driver* (such as the [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)) to render.
+Users can develop extensible *SDK plugins* that contain logic for processing data sources into tables, which are sent to the *SDK driver* (such as the [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)) to render.
 At the highest level, it exposes the following interfaces: